 Many borrowers don't know about the maximum interest rate until they have already paid it.
 Or, some may be paying a high interest rate, and don't know if the interest rate laws apply to their specific loan.
 If you would like to know more about usury laws, or if you would like to discuss the specifics of your case with a legal professional, there are many attorneys throughout Florida with usury experience who may be able to help.

 Florida's interest rate laws are designed to protect consumers when they need loans.
-If you think you have been a victim of unfair lending practices or you need to know more about usury rates in Florida and then find out more information from an experienced Florida attorney.
+If you think you have been a victim of unfair lending practices or you need to know more about usury rates in Florida, you should contact an experienced banking and finance lawyer in your area.

 Contact a qualified attorney.